sendgrid/docs/source/User_Guide/advanced_suppression_manager.md

 suppression group.

 The CSV must meet the following criteria:

-- Email addresses must be in the first column of the CSV
+* Email addresses must be in the first column of the CSV

-- The first row may be an optional header row
+*  The first row may be an optional header row

-- if there is more than one column in the CSV, the extra columns are ignored
+*  If there is more than one column in the CSV, the extra columns are ignored

-- Columns must comma-separated, without any formatting (e.g. quotation marks) around each of the cells.
+*  Columns must comma-separated, without any formatting (e.g. quotation marks) around each of the cells.

 {% anchor h2 %}
 Suppression Groups and Categories